-Born (1908) and raised in Sanford, Florida, Mr. Chase tells of riding up and down Florida’s rivers on steam driven paddle boats; narrow and standard gauge trains; air plane rides; and Florida’s citrus industry.
+Born (1908) and raised in Sanford, Florida, Frank W. Chase, Sr., tells of riding up and down Florida’s rivers on steam driven paddle boats; narrow and standard gauge trains; air plane rides; and Florida’s citrus industry.

 This interview was conducted on April 16, 1975 by Harry Ferron for the Friends of the Orlando Public Library’s Oral History Committee.
 We are grateful for the Orange County Regional History Center‘s making this recording available for Orlando Memory.

 Photographs of the paddle steamers mentioned in the first part of this interview, the City of Jacksonville and the Osceola, along with other photographs of early Florida, may be seen on the Florida Memory website.